olawolemoses/organisation-relations/README.md

 This makes it mathematically 100k:100k cartesian relations.

 Given the service currently is expected to running on a cloud server such as aws with appropriate load balancing.
-The database, such as MySQL would still thrive well at relational database queries because that's what they are good for.
+The database, such as MySQL would still thrive well at relational database queries.

 The limitation is based on the configurations on the MySQL
 * use indexes on the organisations and relations table
 * memory assigned to MYSQL database

 b) What would you change in architecture if 1M relations support is needed?
 * Use of Redis to store common, repeatedly read Query Selects.
 Caching helps applications retrieve data quickly and limit the load on the database server.
-* Authentication of clients could be done using NoSQL separate from the MySQL relational database for the organisations-relations
+* Authentication of clients could be done using NoSQL separate from the MySQL relational database for the organisations-relations.
-* Use of sessions to identify clients across requests to improve the service
+* Use of sessions to identify clients across requests to improve the service.
 * server load balancing such that each client must connect to a dedicated server each time.